-ne Year Ended mber 31, 2023 For the Year Ended December 31, 2022 Expenses relating to short-term leases \$ 8 \$ 8 Expenses relating to low-value asset leases \$ 114 \$ 114 Expenses relating to variable lease payments not included in the measurement of lease liabilities \$ \$ Total cash outflow for leases \$ (19,733) \$ (19,007)
+e Year Ended nber 31, 2023 For the Year Ended December 31, 2022 Expenses relating to short-term leases \$ 8 \$ 8 Expenses relating to low-value asset leases \$ 114 \$ 114 Expenses relating to variable lease payments not included in the measurement of lease liabilities \$ \$ Total cash outflow for leases \$ (19,733) \$ (19,007)

-- A. The Company applies the recognition exemption to leases of safe deposit boxes qualifying as short-term leases and certain photocopier qualifying as low-value asset leases and does not recognize right-of-use assets and lease liabilities for these leases. - B. The amount of lease commitments for short-term leases and low-value asset leases which the recognition exemption are applied as of December 31, 2023 and 2022 is \$107 thousand and \$117 thousand, respectively.
+A. The Group applies the recognition exemption to leases of safe deposit boxes qualifying as short-term leases and certain photocopier qualifying as low-value asset leases and does not recognize right-of-use assets and lease liabilities for these leases.

+B. The amount of lease commitments for short-term leases and low-value asset leases which the recognition exemption are applied as of December 31, 2023 and 2022 are \$107 thousand and \$117 thousand, respectively.

-13. INTANGIBLE ASSETS
+12. INTANGIBLE ASSETS